The Impostors (Thunderbirds): Reception

 In her autobiography, Sylvia Anderson, who voiced Ma Tuttle, commented that the episode makes good use of "space age" themes that were topical for the 1960s.
 She also wrote that she played Ma as a "Beverly Hills hillbilly".

 Rating "The Impostors" three out of five, Tom Fox of Starburst magazine characterises the episode as a mixture of serious and light-hearted moments, describing the story as "eventually engaging".
 He regards the Tracy family's "clash of interests" – whether or not to risk exposure to save a man's life – as the highlight of the episode.
 For Marcus Hearn, the Tracys' moral dilemma is more interesting than the plot about the stolen plans, which he calls the "MacGuffin in this multi-layered story".
+He notes that Penelope's antics leave her in no fit state to battle the imposters, and praises the characters of Jeremiah and his Ma.

 According to Richard Farrell, the episode derives humour from mocking the military and the news media (neither of which can locate International Rescue, despite being quick to condemn them) as well as poking fun at British and American cultural differences (for example, Penelope's ineptitude versus the Tuttles' initiative).
-Noting that the Tuttles are capable and well equipped agents despite their "dozy hillbilly" ways, Farrell argues that they exemplify one of Gerry Anderson's "favourite themes" – the concept of people and things "not always being what they seem".
+Noting that the Tuttles are capable and well-equipped agents despite their "dozy hillbilly" ways, Farrell argues that they exemplify one of Gerry Anderson's "favourite themes" – the concept of people and things "not always being what they seem".

 Fran Pheasant-Kelly, an academic who has studied the series' depiction of social class, observes that the Tuttles' status as "impoverished Southerners" – conveyed by aspects such as Jeremiah's "rough appearance" and actor Peter Dyneley's "drawling" voice for the character – belies their reliability and resourcefulness in coming to Penelope and Parker's aid.
 According to Pheasant-Kelley: "Given the obvious class differences between Penelope and the hillbilly couple, Anderson is clearly making a point about stereotypes in relation to social status."

+Chris Bentley praises the guest characters and story of "The Imposters".
+He praises the antigonistic role of General Lambert, who upsets and bullies everyone around him without questioning his own orders for a second, and cements his status when he snaps at Hale to not track International Rescue after learning they are innocent.
+He also praises Spooner's writing, the characters of Jeremiah Tuttle and his Ma, and Barry Gray's "ethereal music" and the final "suitably triumphant note" when Thunderbird Three begins to dock with the tracking satellite, International Rescue having reclaimed the moral high ground, and their good name.